jon-bit/forbidden-knowledge-revealed/README.md

 ## TV
 -----
-- [iptv] - iptv is a github repo that supports and lists free (and even legal) TV channels for anyone to watch(some can be georestricted)
+- [iptv] - iptv is a github repo that supports and lists free (and even legal) TV channels for anyone to watch(some can be georestricted)[Curently disabled]
 - [tvheadend] - tvheadend is a software that can be installed on a raspberry pi and can be used with a TV antenna or [iptv] to record or stream shows.

 ## SBC (Single Board Computers)